romeric/Fastor/README.md

     return 0;
 }
 ~~~
-You can compile and run this by providing the following (or equivalent) flags to your compiler `-std=c++14 -O3 -march=native -DNDEBUG`.
+You can compile this by providing the following flags to your compiler `-std=c++14 -O3 -march=native -DNDEBUG`.

 ### Tensor views: A powerful indexing, slicing and broadcasting mechanism
 Fastor provides powerful tensor views for block indexing, slicing and broadcating familiar to scientific programmers.
 Consider the following examples